-Report to: Forum Finance Group
+Report to: Solihuli School Forum

-Meeting date: 12 September 2017
+Meeting date: 09 October 2017

 Subject/Report Title: SCHOOLS REVENUE FUNDING 2018-19

 Report Author Steve Fenton

-Scho ols affected: ⊠ All Schools All Primary
+Schools affected: ☐ All Primary☐

-☐ All Secondary All Special
+All Secondary All Special

 ☐ All Primary and Secondary ☐ Maintained Schools Only

-☐ Academy Schools Only ☐ PVI Settings
+Academy Schools Only ☐ PVI Settings

-☐ PRUs Other (specify)
+PRUs Other (specify)

 Type of Report For Forum to Express a view to the Local Authority

 Forum Voting Whole of Forum

 Public/Private report: Public

 Exempt by virtue of Paragraph: N/A

-1. Purpose of Rep Purpose of Report
+1. Purpose of Report

 1.1 To set out the key features of the governments approach to school funding for 2018- 19, and to seek initial views on the options available to the authority, and the preferred approach to be taken on the range of issues discussed in this report.

-2. Decision(s) Recommended
+2. Decision(s) Rec ommended

-2.1 For DLT/Forum/Cabinet Member to express views on the approaches discussed in Section 6 of the report, to inform the detailed preparatory work to be undertaken next term.
+2.1 For Forum to express views on the approaches discussed in Section 6 of the report, to inform the detailed preparatory work to be undertaken this term.

 3. Background

 3.1 On 4 August 2017 the DfE published a document "Schools revenue funding 2018 to 2019 Operational guide".
 This is to help local authorities and their schools forums to plan the local implementation of the funding system for the 2018 to 2019 financial year.

 3.2 2018 to 2019 is significant because of the introduction of national funding formulae for schools, high needs and central school services.
-The full national funding formulae for 2018 to 2019 and 2019 to 2020 will be confirmed in September alongside the responses to the national funding formulae consultations.
-These formulae will be used to calculate the blocks within the Dedicated Schools Grapt
+The full national funding formulae for 2018 to 2019 and 2019 to 2020 was announced on 14 September 2017, together with responses to the national funding formulae consultations.
+This formula will be used to calculate the blocks within the Dedicated Schools Grant (DSG) that are allocated to local authorities and will sit alongside the early years national